medyan-dev/QMDDocTools.jl/README.md

 This package doesn't aim to help integrate individual Quarto documents into an existing Documenter.jl generated site.
 Instead it helps integrate a Julia package's docstrings as part of a Quarto generated site.

+## Warning: QMDDocTools may be incompatible with a future release of Julia.

+QMDDocTools uses a number of internal implementation details of the Julia documentation system.
+These might break in a future release of Julia

 ## Julia functions

 ```julia